Update Your Last Commit Without Changing the Message

 —

-Ever pushed a commit and immediately realized you forgot something?
+Have you ever pushed a commit and immediately realized you forgot something?

-Luckily, there’s a simple fix:
+Luckily, there is a simple fix:

 git commit --amend --no-edit